Heroic viticulture. A rather romantic term for the hard graft of growing grapes on steep, terraced slopes at least 500 metres above the sea.

 I have just followed my own advice and ordered some bottles of said Fondo Filara Frappato from The Wine Society (£8.50), along with some entry-level but delicious Nicosia Etna Bianco (£8.25) and Fondo Filara Etna Rosso (£10.95).
 I can’t wait.

-One Response to “Etna Wines Are Smoking Hot”
+One thought on “Etna Wines Are Smoking Hot”